Tuesday, March 3, 2026

 4. Group the objects to create the final, sized ring.

-5. Export as .STL for printing.
+5. Export as .STL for printing. (and drag into the BARBERTECHNOLOGYFOLDER.

 No comments: